paulohsgoes/FactoryMethod/Readme.md

 This repository is to host the Factory Method design pattern implemented with Python.
-The project here is the same explained on the Head First Design Patterns book, using the solution pyblised at https://realpython.com/factory-method-python/#introducing-factory-method
+The project here is the same explained on the Head First Design Patterns book, using the solution published at https://realpython.com/factory-method-python/#introducing-factory-method